pierrickrouxel/phonegap-icloudkv-plugin/README.md

 ## Thanks

-Special thanks to Alex Drel who create the plugin for PhoneGap 2.
+Special thanks to Alex Drel and Pierrick Rouxel, this plugin is based on their work.

 ## Bugs and contributions

 If you have a patch, fork my repo and send me a pull request.
 Submit bug reports on GitHub, please.

+## Changelog

+v0.3.0:
+First version of forked plugin:
+- Added proper wrapper code for including plugin into application using clobbers
+- Added plugin meta-data for cordova registry